Write your own Recipes

 - a 'pinch', 1 teaspoon (tsp) a cup etc

 Get some Recipe cards to jot your creations down.
-You might want to keep a variety of designs for certan recipes like cakes, Drinks or have extra design or 2 for giving someone a recipe. a small pack of index cards is a good idea in case you run out of your favorite recipe card design
+You might want to keep a variety of designs for certan recipes like cakes, Drinks or have extra design or 2 for giving someone a recipe. a small pack of index cards is a good idea in case you run out of your favorite recipe card design.
+You can even print your own if you have a print program or word.
+(Just search Recipe card designs)

 Prep Time: varies